Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Results and Discussion

 With all these observations in mind, we draw the following conclusions about evaporation on wheat and Teflon.
 Provided the concentration of surfactant is low enough, the evaporation process appears to be routine and should be amenable to a mathematical model that assumes a CCR mode.
 Further, at these low concentrations, Teflon acts as a synthetic analogue of wheat for the purposes of evaporation.
 In part, this close connection between the two substrates is not surprising as we have chosen to use Teflon due to its similar surface properties to wheat.
 On the other hand, for sufficiently high concentration of surfactant, it is clear that while the evaporation process on Teflon continues to be routine, evaporation on wheat is nonstandard.
 Therefore, we certainly cannot consider Teflon as a synthetic analogue of wheat at high surfactant concentrations.

-It is worth discussing these differences in more detail and speculating on the mechanism causing the nonstandard evaporation profile of 1\% S465 on wheat.
+It is worth discussing these differences in more detail and speculating on the mechanisms causing the nonstandard evaporation profile of 1\% S465 on wheat.
 Teflon is significantly rougher and more non-polar than wheat.
+Even with the much higher surfactant concentration, the required energy barrier for significant spreading has not been overcome.
+As such, the contact angle for Teflon with 1\% S465 is only slightly less than that for 0.1\% S465 and certainly remains well above 90$\,^{\circ}$.
+In contrast, the increase in surfactant concentration from 0.1\% to 1\% on wheat is sufficient to overcome this energy barrier, thereby significantly decreasing the contact angle and allowing the droplet to greatly wet the surface.

-Studies have shown that adjuvants can adsorb to leaves \cite{Zhang2017Soft,Zhang2006}, S465 can adsorb to surfaces \cite{Musselman2002adsorption} and adsorption of non-ionic surfactants on hydrophobic surfaces may lead to a complete replacement of the surface by the adsorbed surfactant as a monolayer, affecting the surface mechanisms \cite{Zhang2006}.
+Further, studies have shown that adjuvants can adsorb to leaves \cite{Zhang2017Soft,Zhang2006}, S465 can adsorb to surfaces \cite{Musselman2002adsorption} and adsorption of non-ionic surfactants on hydrophobic surfaces may lead to a complete replacement of the surface by the adsorbed surfactant as a monolayer, affecting the surface mechanisms \cite{Zhang2006}.
 Therefore, the nonstandard evaporation profile of 1\% S465 on wheat could be due to surfactant adsorption and the surface properties of wheat.
 The dynamics of evaporation of 1\% S465 on wheat leaves shares some similarities with that reported by Peirce et al.~\cite{Peirce2016}, who consider initial spreading and subsequent evaporation of surfactant droplets on wheat, surmising that this regime is caused by adsorption of surfactant.